Marcel Holyoak

 Teaching

-I accept students through the Graduate Group in Ecology, although my lab is currently full.
-Information for prospective graduate students is given at this link.
+I accept students through the Graduate Group in Ecology, although my ability to do this is usually dependent on funding being available.
+Information for prospective graduate students.

 I currently teach two courses.
-I am also the master advisor for students in the Environmental Biology and Management major.
+I am also the master advisor for students in the Environmental Biology and Management major and co-Master Advisor of the Environmental Science and Management major.

 ECL200A "Ecological Principles and Applications" forms the first part of the core course for the Graduate Group in Ecology.
 The main aim of Ecology 200A is to provide students with a broad background in the principles, theoretical underpinnings, and applications of ecology.
 This serves as preparation for more specialized courses in the ecology program and gives students a general grounding in ecology.
 The course has a lecture and discussion format.
 Lectures aim to give the necessary background to understand ongoing debates in ecology and to synthesize the current state of empirical and theoretical knowledge of a broad range of areas in ecology.